 After obtaining parental consent and students’ verbal consent, students were divided into two intervention groups and one control group.
 Each intervention group received extra physical activity for three days a week for four weeks.
 Activity for students was measured with an EKHO MVPA accelerometer for the duration of each activity session during their respective intervention weeks.
 Standardized test scores were obtained through the school’s measure of academic progress (MAP) assessment.
 Student behavior was assessed through direct systematic observation and teacher-based questionnaires.
 Finally, the STROOP color word test was used to measure student’s cognitive processes and executive functioning skills.

 The results from the STROOP color word test provided evidence of a significant relationship between physical activity and cognitive skills (ttest1=2.63, p < .01, ttest2=7.14, p < .001).
 Additionally, the teacher-based questionnaire demonstrated a significantly positive relationship between physical activity and student behavior (t = -2.65, p < .01).
 Boys were significantly more active than girls (tfemale = -2.71, p < .01).
 There were also significant correlations between females and the teacher-based questionnaires, the white race and the STROOP color word test, and the white race and on-task behavior.
 No significant relationships were found between physical activity and overall academic performance or academic achievement.

 Digital Object Identifier (DOI)

 Willis, Lauren Michelle, "THE EFFECT OF INCREASED PHYSICAL ACTIVITY ON ACADEMIC PERFORMANCE" (2019).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 48.